oieeaaaa/joimee/pages/works/projects/isa.md

 It suddenly feels like a job to me instead of a side hustle that I'm willing to do for free just for fun and to learn more about Flutter

-But he is brother and I love him so I have to do these features anyways and fix these freaking bugs!
+But he is my brother and I love him so I have to do these features anyways and fix these freaking bugs!

 ## Takeaways